Cordyceps: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

-Animal tests and clinical research data have shown Cordyceps has a protective effect on patients suffering from liver conditions, particularly those with viral hepatitis A, chronic hepatitis B, chronic hepatitis C, and liver fibrosis.
-The bioactive components of Cordyceps for liver protection are primarily Cordyceps polysaccharides.
-Although the content and efficacy of Cordyceps polysaccharides vary by species, they can improve the immunological functions of organic cells, eliminate harmful components, and thereby reduce hepatic cell damage.
-The effects include:
+Animal tests and clinical research data have shown that Cordyceps has a protective effect on patients with liver conditions, particularly those with viral hepatitis A, chronic hepatitis B, chronic hepatitis C, and hepatic fibrosis.
+The bioactive components of Cordyceps responsible for liver protection are mainly Cordyceps polysaccharides.
+Although the content and efficacy of Cordyceps polysaccharides vary by species, they can improve the immunological functions of organ cells, eliminate harmful components, and thus reduce damage to liver cells.
+The effects include: - Protective effect on immune-related liver lesions; - Effect in patients with cirrhosis after hepatitis - Effect in patients with chronic hepatitis B; - Protective effect on liver fibrosis.

 full-leafempty-leafempty-leafempty-leaf